-There’s bound to be moments of stress for you and your little one when you’re both confined to your household for a long period of time.
+There are bound to be moments of stress for you and your little one when you’re both confined to your household for a long period.
 As parents, we know that every child is different, and they respond and deal with stress in their own little way.
 Some become clingy, others angry, others agitated.

 The best way to deal with your child’s stress is support.
 Don’t overreact when they’re stressed, it will only make things worse.
 Instead, shower them with support, listen to their concerns and calmly reassure them that we’re in this together.